meshonline/DragonFly/README.md

 4. Mark joints with different colors.
 5. Plug the Kinect xbox 360 device into the USB port.
 6. Build and run.
 7. [Optional]Fine tune the colors.
-   Press 'l' key to switch the mode, 'Up' and 'Down' arrow key to change the color.
+Press 'l' key to switch the mode, 'Up' and 'Down' arrow keys to change the color.
 8. Perform actions.
-9. Press 'esc' key to exit.
+9. Press 'Esc' key to exit.

 ### To do:
 1. [Solved]The hip center and the neck are difficult to mark colors, consider to generate them automatically.